AWS Security Hub vs Devo comparison

 Find out what your peers are saying about AWS Security Hub vs. Devo and other solutions.
 Updated: May 2024.

-AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 17 reviews while Devo is ranked 13th in Security Information and Event Management (SIEM) with 21 reviews.
+AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 17 reviews while Devo is ranked 19th in Security Information and Event Management (SIEM) with 21 reviews.
 AWS Security Hub is rated 7.6, while Devo is rated 8.4.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of Devo writes "Keeps 400 days of hot data, covers our cloud products, and has a high ingestion rate and super easy log integrations".
-AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Oracle Security Monitoring and Analytics Cloud Service, whereas Devo is most compared with Splunk Enterprise Security, IBM Security QRadar, LogRhythm SIEM, Wazuh and Elastic Security.
+AWS Security Hub is most compared with Microsoft Sentinel, Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud and Google Chronicle Suite, whereas Devo is most compared with Splunk Enterprise Security, IBM Security QRadar, Microsoft Sentinel, LogRhythm SIEM and Elastic Security.
 See our AWS Security Hub vs. Devo report.

 See our list of best Security Information and Event Management (SIEM) vendors.